chromium/chromium/docs/updater/functional_spec.md

 ```

 ### Enterprise Enrollment
-The updater may be enrolled with a particular enterprise.
+The machine updater may be enrolled with a particular enterprise.
 Enrollment is
 coordinated with a device management server by means of an enrollment token and
 a device management token.
 The enrollment token is placed on the device by other
 programs or the enterprise administrator and serves as an indicator of which
 enterprise the device should attempt to enroll with.
+On Windows platform,
+alternatively, an enrollment token can be tagged to the meta-installer by the
+key `etoken`.
+This is called runtime enrollment token and must be a GUID string.
+When the meta-installer runs, the tagged token is persisted to
+`CloudManagementEnrollmentToken` under registry key
-The updater sends the
+`{CLIENTSTATE}\{UpdaterAppID}`.
+The updater searches the enrollment token from
-enrollment token, along with the device's machine name, os information, and
+known places in order, sends it along with the device's machine name, os
-(on Windows) BIOS serial number.
-If the server accepts the enrollment, it
+information, and (on Windows) BIOS serial number.
+If the server accepts the
-responds with a device-specific device management token, which is used in
+enrollment, it responds with a device-specific device management token, which is
-future requests to fetch device-specific policies from the device management
+used in future requests to fetch device-specific policies from the device
-server.
+management server.

 By default, if enrollment fails, for example if the enrollment token is invalid
 or revoked, the updater will start in an unmanaged state.
 Instead, if you want